If you’re just starting out with your ecommerce venture, social media is an avenue you’ll want to include as part of your marketing strategy.

 1. Number of Twitter Users

-One of the first questions that come to mind when considering a Twitter marketing campaign is probably: how many people use Twitter?
+One of the first questions that come to mind when considering using Twitter for business success is probably: how many people use Twitter?

-It’s rather difficult, for now, to predict if this growth trend can be sustained.
-And while it may still pale in comparison with Facebook’s statistic of 1.5 billion daily users, come rise or come fall, there’s no doubt that the reach of Twitter for any marketing campaign remains huge.
+With these figures, it should come as no surprise that Twitter ranks among the most popular social platforms in the world.
+And while it may still pale in comparison with Facebook’s statistic of 1.96 billion daily active users, there’s no question that the reach of Twitter for any marketing campaign remains huge.

 2. Twitter Demographics: Age

-Instagram and Snapchat may have snapped up the young demographic, but Twitter has its own crowd to appeal to.
+Instagram, TikTok, and Snapchat may have snapped up the young demographic, but Twitter has its own unique crowd to appeal to.

 3. Twitter Demographics: Gender

-Here’s another interesting statistic to ponder when building Twitter campaigns: women reportedly tend to interact more with brands on social media than men do.
+Here’s another interesting statistic to ponder when building Twitter campaigns: studies have shown that women interact more with brands on social media than men do.
+Specifically, female social media users tend to connect more with people via social media communication, while men take on a more passive approach.

 4. Average Time Spent on Twitter